- Wash or sanitize your hands prior to arriving at our program sites.

 Will public skates be available at Oceanside Place?

-Yes pre-registered Leisure skates and the Parksville Lions & Save on Foods Skate are on offer.
+Yes pre-registered Leisure skates and Stick and Puck 19yrs+ are on offer.

 Maximum capacity for these sessions is lower, and you will notice that movement through the facility has changed.

-Can I book a facility yet?
-What will be required to book a facility?
+Can I book ice time, a facility or field?
+What is required to book?

 Oceanside Place is available for limited facility bookings.
 Please contact DCouturier@rdn.bc.ca for call 250 248 3252 for information.

-IMPORTANT: If you belong to a sport user group that rents and or books a facility managed by the RDN please be sure that your local club/group is working on a return to sport plan now.
+IMPORTANT: If you belong to a sport user group that rents and or books a facility managed by the RDN please be sure that your local club/group has a return to sport plan.
 These plans will be required prior to use of any of the facilities, including fields and sport courts for organized sport activities (practices, games, tournaments).
 Visit: www.viasport.ca/return-sport for sample plans and guidelines.

-If you are a renter within our facilities, there will be new protocols in place .
+If you are a renter within our facilities, there are protocols in place.
 Groups will be expected to adhere to all facility requirements in order to help us all stay safe.

 What do I need to know about booking fields and sport courts?